Applications will be accepted May 2017 (AAVMC will announce date) - September 15, 2017 for the class entering September 2018.

 Penn Vet participates in a common web-based application, through the Association of American Veterinary Medical Colleges (AAVMC).
-The web-based application is generally available online beginning the first week of June, and is due in its entirety the first week in October prior to the year you intend to enroll.
+The web-based application is generally available online beginning early/mid May and is due in its entirety by mid September prior to the year you intend to enroll.

-Veterinary Medical College Admission Service (VMCAS) will provide an electronic application on June 5, 2014 for entry in Fall 2015.
+Veterinary Medical College Admission Service (VMCAS) will provide an electronic application in May 2017 for entry in Fall 2018.
 An application fee will be charged by VMCAS while Penn will charge a processing fee of $75.
 VMCAS will forward your application to the schools you designate at the application Web site http://www.aavmc.org.

 VMCAS will process and forward your letters of evaluation.
 Electronic Letters of Recommendation, eLOR, will be the method of submitting recommendations to VMCAS.There will be no Evaluation Form online to be downloaded and copied as in previous years.
 One recommendation must be from a science related academic source and one must be from a veterinarian.
 The third is of the applicant's choice but should not be a family member.
 All transcripts will also be sent directly to VMCAS (do not send them to Penn Vet).
-GRE scores should be sent directly to Penn Vet using Institution Code 2775.
+GRE scores should be sent to Penn Vet using Institution Code 2775.
+This code will also send GRE Scores to VMCAS.

-The Supplemental Information Form and Processing Fee System is now available.
-The form and payment must be completed by October 2nd, 2014, 1PM E.D.T.
+The Supplemental Information Form and Processing Fee System will be available in May 2017.
+The form and payment must be completed by September 15, 2017, 12 Midnight, E.D.T.
 No application will be considered without the form and processing fee payment completed by this date.

 Once you begin, you will not be able to save and reenter at a later time.
 If you choose to leave before completion, you will need to begin the process again (the process takes about 10 to 15 minutes).